 - Try to stay in the central, touristy areas.
 Usually, there is plenty of accommodation to choose from and if you want some more social life find a good hostel.
 I typically book my accommodation through Booking.com, and always my main criteria is the location and reviews.
 When traveling solo, for the first time, I’d avoid apartments, not only for safety reasons but also sometimes it’s a lot of trouble to get the key.

 - Many of the places are really touristy now, much more than you might expect.
 That means there are organized tours that you may join.
 It’s a great way to meet fellow travelers that you might go for dinner afterward or travel together for a day or two.

 - In popular destinations, you can easily find people speaking English, but it’s better to download Google Translate to your phone.
 Languages in Serbia, Bosnia and Herzegovina, Montenegro and Croatia are very similar so having one of those on your phone should be enough.
-If you are planning to travel to Serbia, Macedonia or Bulgaria make sure to download the Cyrillic alphabet too so you can at least try to recognize what’s written around.
+If you are planning to travel to Serbia, North Macedonia or Bulgaria make sure to download the Cyrillic alphabet too so you can at least try to recognize what’s written around.